Sanjeev Arora, Princeton University

-The Simons Symposium on New Directions in Theoretical Machine Learning will bring together a select group of experts with diverse skills and backgrounds to discuss the following questions:
+The Simons Symposium on New Directions in Theoretical Machine Learning brought together a select group of experts with diverse skills and backgrounds to discuss the following questions:

 - How can we build on the recent success in supervised learning for perceptual and related tasks?